PACS: What It Is and How It Works Together With Radiology Information Systems (RIS)

 - Patient data is better organized—Patient radiology reports are stored in a more orderly fashion as they're digitally stored.
 Rather than having to sift through a pile of paperwork, physicians can easily access patient files by using the software.

 - Financial savings are another significant plus—There's no need to print films.
 The cloud-based system makes it easy to see images and reports by using software on digital devices.
-In other words, you save money because you don't have to pay for film, ink or printing expenses.
-What's more, you save on not having to pay a staff for these services.
+In other words, you save money because you don't have to pay for film, ink, or printing expenses.
+What's more, you save on not having to pay staff for these services.

 How Patients Can Benefit